Beretta A303 12G Forearm | Forend

 Beretta A303 Forearm Forend.
 Copied from original Beretta A303 OEM pattern.

 Stocks are intentionally cut oversized and maybe cut generic so they may fit several other different models of the same gun.
-Additional final inlets, shaping, and fitting will need to be completed on the customer end.
+Additional final inlets, shaping, and fitting will need to be completed on the customer's end.
+This is for the wood only no metal parts are included.

 Grain patterns will also vary from the examples.
 Read more below >